3 ways to raise more with your nonprofit's ask string.

 So, let’s explore how to approach your asks from a psychological perspective.

-Rooting your asks in the science of securing support will allow you to test and gather the data you need to raise more money, improve your appeals, and change the world!
+Rooting your asks in the science of securing support will allow you to test and gather the data you need to raise more money, improve your appeals, and change the world.

-2. Use the center-stage effect.
+1. Use the center-stage effect.

-It’s natural for us to pay the most attention to what’s in the middle.
-So, use this to guide your donors to that ideal gift!
+So, use this to guide your donors to that ideal gift.

 This is known as a feedback loop – a quirk in the human brain that fundraisers can use to their advantage.
 So, make sure your ideal ask is in the middle, and draw attention to it any way you can.